 3.3.3.
-Soil Vitalization with Nettle Tea, Horn-dung Preparation, Rock Flour and Lime
+Soil Vitalization with Nettle Tea and Horn-dung Preparation

 All soils, irrespective of which crops are planted, must be treated with a horn-dung preparation and nettle tea at least once a year; in the conversion phase treating several times is recommended.
-Other teas and plant extracts, rock flour and lime can also be used for support.
+Other teas and plant extracts can also be used for support.